jubin123/Handwriting-Machine/README.md

 1. InkScape - To visualize the input
 2. Camotics - To calculate which direction the given input is to be drawn
 3. G-Code sender - Converts the path given by camotics into g-code.

+**Note :**

+This project is done as a part of 'Kaizen-Robotics-Program'.

+link to main repo : [Link](https://github.com/jubin123/Kaizen-Robotics-Program.git)